Work In Progress

 “So you’ll do it,” he says.

 “You pique my interest.
 But I still don’t know what the ‘it’ is.
 I have no idea what’s inside this.”
 She lifts the sealed folder.
-In the park, the counter-protestors are drowned out by the demonstrators.
+In the park, the protestors drown out the counter-protestors.
 A cacophony.

 She can’t breathe.
 Her lungs are empty and she’s frozen.
 Beau makes no sound and stares at the sky.
 The assassin leans over the railing and fires another shot into Beau’s forehead, over his left eye, and then runs across the street into the park.